 Legislative Testimony

-765 Asylum Avenue, First Floor Hartford, CT 06105 860-523-9146 www.acluct.org
+765 Asylum Avenue, First Floor

+Hartford, CT 06105

+860-523-9146

+www.acluct.org

-Written Testimony Supporting House Bill 5898, An Act Concerning Aid in Dying for Terminally Ill Patients
+Written Testimony Supporting House Bill 6425, An Act Concerning Aid in Dying for Terminally Ill Patients

-Senator Abrams, Representative Steinberg, and distinguished members of the Public Health Committee:
+Senator Abrams, Representative Steinberg, Ranking Members Hwang, Somers, and Petit, and distinguished members of the Public Health Committee:

-My name is David McGuire, and I am executive director of the American Civil Liberties Union of Connecticut (ACLU-CT).
-I am submitting this testimony in support of House Bill 5898, An Act Concerning Aid in Dying for Terminally Ill Patients.
+My name is Kelly McConney Moore, and I am the policy counsel for the American Civil Liberties Union of Connecticut (ACLU-CT).
+I am here to testify in support of House Bill 6425, An Act Concerning Aid in Dying for Terminally Ill Patients.

-Decisions about end of life care are deeply personal.
+Decisions about end-of-life care are deeply personal.
 Each terminally ill person should have the right to make their own decisions about how to spend their final days and how to face death.
 This right to individual autonomy when making end of life decisions includes the decision to seek physician-assisted aid in dying, as well as the decision to continue living.
 The ACLU-CT supports this bill, because we believe all people should have the liberty to make personal, intimate decisions, not just about how to live but also about how to die.